 5. Critically analyse fashion-related styling across media for its cultural and commercial significance;

-- Show how their work has made them more employable, through an online p[ortfolio of work.
+6. Show how their work has made them more employable, through an online portfolio of work.

-This module will be assessed by an initial video piece; followed by an interim portfolio: a set of four original short pieces (four of which are print, no more than 300 words each, with images; one of which is video): which will cover the essentials of styling across print, TV, video and the web.
+This module will be assessed by a portfolio: a video styling exercise with 300-word report followed by a set of four original short pieces (four of which are print, no more than 300 words each, with images; one of which is video): which will cover the essentials of styling across print, TV, video and the web.
 New media and blogging, links to other sites and images must be included.

-In addition, engagement with class will be assessed through an online journal.
+In addition, engagement with class will be assessed through presentations and online journal, moderated by tutors.

 A final piece of up to 1,000 words with at least 10 images -- or 2 minutes’ video -- will feature in-depth original research creating a styled event, display or shoot for a specific fashion business, publication or event, chosen in consultation with the module teaching team.
 An analytic log of up to 1,000 words will explain research and sourcing methods, with lists of contacts.